 At Twenty Over Ten, we’re website building experts.
 We’ve built hundreds of sites over the years and while working with clients, we’ve noticed several common mistakes that people make when building their own websites.
-So, our team has developed this list to aid in your website creating efforts.
-Here they are – 13 most common website mistakes for financial advisors:
+So, our team has developed this list to aid in your website-creating efforts.
+Here they are – the 13 most common website mistakes we see from financial advisors:

-Purchasing ongoing articles or other content to keep your website fresh may sound like a good idea, but it doesn’t help reinforce YOUR message.
+Purchasing ongoing articles or other content to keep your website fresh may sound like a good idea, but it doesn’t help reinforce your message.
 Other people’s content typically doesn’t speak to your specific audience.
-By writing your own blog posts, articles, and insights, your potential clients will get to learn about YOU.
+By writing your own blog posts, articles, and insights, your potential clients will get to learn about you and your firm.
 You’ll also reap the benefit of improving your SEO, as you will naturally write about topics that are of interest to your target audience.

 2. No Real or Clear Point of Differentiation